 Australia’s great rail journeys may not have the Old-World opulence of, say, the Orient Express: their exclusivity lies in the remote (and otherwise inaccessible) landscapes you’ll witness.
-We’re talking Outback towns with less than ten inhabitants, geological curiosities, and the yawning, treeless Nullabor Plain or the scorched Red Centre.
+We’re talking Outback towns with less than ten inhabitants, geological curiosities, and the yawning, treeless Nullarbor Plain or the scorched Red Centre.

 Even if the trains aren’t palatial, they’re certainly a very classy, comfortable way to travel, with several upgrade options available.
-And, you won’t have to don a tuxedo for dinner: this is relaxed luxury, Australian-style — shorts and short sleeves are de rigeur.
+And, you won’t have to don a tuxedo for dinner: this is relaxed luxury, Australian-style — shorts and short sleeves are de rigueur.
 But, which journey speaks most to you?
 Our specialists set out their stalls.

 Practicalities of journeying aboard The Ghan and the Indian Pacific